Shoulder Injury

 • Working with power tools that cause hand-arm vibration

-Tip: Failure to document a shoulder injury right away could affect your eligibility for workers’ compensation benefits.
+Tip: Failure to document a shoulder injury right away could affect your workers’ compensation benefits eligibility.
 As soon as you are injured at work, let your employer know!

-Who is Most at Risk for Shoulder Injuries at Work?
+Am I at Increased Risk for Shoulder Injuries at Work?

 The following list includes just a few of the jobs that carry a risk of shoulder injury:

-• Construction workers who spend much time bending, lifting, pulling heavy objects
+• Construction workers who spend much time bending, lifting, and pulling heavy objects

 • Painters and carpenters whose jobs require repeated overhead motions